Samsung Galaxy S8 PlusUS $799.00

-The Galaxy S8 Plus is a sleek, attractive, innovative phone which comes equipped with a 6.2-inch bezel-less Super AMOLED display screen.
+The Galaxy S8 Plus is a sleek, attractive, innovative phone which comes equipped with a 6.2-inch Super AMOLED display screen.
 As technology continues to expand the size of the display screen on the average smartphone has been slowly increasing.

 A bigger display screen isn’t always better, sometimes a phone with a bigger display screen can be difficult to manage when holding it in one hand.
 However, I think Samsung did a great job designing this phone.
 The Galaxy S8 Plus is a big phone that feels great in your hand.

 Even though the Galaxy S8 Plus is a big phone it’s not as wide as some of the other big phones on the market.
 I like the way the curves of the phone fit nicely into the contours of my hand when I hold the phone.